 When I was in my late teens and early twenties I used to seek out printed material, anything that might contain photographs of nature, portraits of musicians, compelling words or interesting patterns.
 Alone in my room I would rake through pages and cut out whatever inspired me, often tearing through pages of Rolling Stone magazine, university newspapers and travel brochures.
 I vividly remember the ritual — the crinkle of glossy paper, the crunch of scissors, the matching of quotes with photographs — as I prowled for images and words that reflected my personal identity.

 After I had enough material, I would use blue sticky tack to cover my walls with a hodgepodge of words and images, curating a visual representation of the reality I hoped to create.
 Eventually I’d step back from the collage and say, “Yes.
 That’s it.
 That’s what I want to become.”

 Yet, at some point, all of these images and words got taken down.
-They were placed in a folder, which was put in a box, which was tucked into a dark space under the stairs of a home that I don’t actually live in, destined for a future alongside Bonhomme and bad poems.
+They were placed in a folder, which was put in a box, which was tucked into a dark space under the stairs of a house that I don’t actually live in, destined for a future alongside Bonhomme and bad poems.

 That small sigh elicited when I opened the folder didn’t come from nostalgia or regret or despair.
 It came from relief, from the realization that stuff gets tucked away when it no longer serves a purpose.
-At some point I simply stopped making collages because I no longer needed to craft a reality external from the one I was living.
+At some point I simply stopped making these dream collages because I no longer needed to craft a reality external from the one I was living.